 VESTED BY THE REGISTRAR OF TITLES UNDER SECTION 152 OF THE PLANNING & DEVELOPMENT ACT 2005 FOR THE PURPOSE OF . . . . . . . . . . . .

-The documents necessary to remove encumbrances such as mortgages and caveats on the land to be vested in the Crown must be lodged at the same time as the Application for a New or Balanced Title.
+The documents necessary to remove encumbrances such as mortgages and caveats on the land to be vested in the Crown must be lodged at the same time as the Application for new titles (subject to survey).

 Easements and restrictive covenants may subsist on conversion to Crown Land.

-Easements created under P&D Act s.167 are able to subsist on conversion to Crown land.
+Easements created under P&D Act s.167 can subsist on conversion to Crown land.

 Access easements to adjoining land should not impede public use of Crown land but may subsist until alternative legal access is established.

 CMS Gas Transmission of Australia easements that are not LAA easements are not acceptable and must be surrendered prior to conversion to Crown.
 Private CMS Gas Transmission of Australia easements may be replaced with an LAA easement.